What Is Brick?

 Advantages Of Concrete Bricks:

-i) It has higher compressive strength than the clay bricks.
+- Higher compressive strength than clay bricks.

 Disadvantages Of Concrete Bricks:

-iv) The manufacturing process produces greenhouse gases.
+- The manufacturing process produces greenhouse gases.

 4. Fly Ash Bricks: